Before You Get Started

-Respite is most helpful if you use it before you become exhausted, isolated, and overwhelmed by your responsibilities.
-Respite services can be beneficial, meaningful, and enjoyable to both the caregiver and the care receiver.
+Respite is a service that provides a temporary break between the family caregiver and the care recipient.
+It is most important for caregivers to plan ahead if possible when they begin their caregiving activities to access intermittent breaks from caregiving.
+To be most effective, you should consider respite services much earlier than you think you will need them.
+Respite will be most helpful if you use it before you become exhausted, isolated, and overwhelmed by your responsibilities.
+Respite services can be beneficial, meaningful, and enjoyable to both the caregiver and the care recipient.

-Respite is most effective when combined with other services and assistance, but don't wait to take your break.
-You may also benefit from additional financial support, education, emotional and social support, and a sense of belonging with others, but before you can seek out those services, respite will give you a chance to step back and recharge.
+- Respite is most effective when combined with other services and assistance, but don't wait to take your break.
+You may also benefit from additional financial support, education, emotional and social support that provide a sense of belonging with others, but before you can seek out those services, respite will give you a chance to step back and recharge.

 Types of Respite

-Respite programs may utilize an available bed in a health care facility for families who require extended respite options and whose family member or friend requires skilled care; whereas, other respite programs may only offer time-limited (a few hours) services in the family’s home.
-In addition, respite services may be available to families through formal programs (i.e., trained staff) or may be available to families through informal networks (e.g., parent cooperatives, or cash subsidies from states to purchase respite through relatives and friends).
+Formal and informal, in-home, and out-of-home respite options may exist in your locality.
+Respite programs may utilize an available bed in a health care facility for families who require extended respite options and whose family member or friend requires skilled care; whereas, other respite programs may only offer time-limited (a few hours) services in the family's home.
+In addition, respite services may be available to families through formal programs that hire and train their staff or may be available to families through informal networks (e.g., volunteer or faith-based initiatives, parent cooperatives, or cash subsidies from states to purchase respite through relatives and friends).

 Respite services are usually offered on a sliding fee schedule, or there may be a combination of family fees, state, and federal funding, including Medicaid waivers, and/or private insurance.
-Providers may be paid or unpaid in many of the following models (See Funding Sources).
+Providers may be paid or unpaid in many of the following models (See How do I pay for respite? below).

 Many families prefer respite that is provided in the home.
 There are several advantages to in-home respite: